 As followers of this blog know, Will2Love.com was created to give cancer patients, their intimate partners, and the health professionals who treat them a toolkit to better manage the sexual and fertility consequences of cancer treatment.

 July is a big month for Will2Love.
 We are launching our paid services in a few days, including subscriptions to our self-help programs for men and women and to our PRO Portal for health professionals.
-We are holding our first monthly webinar at 9pm EDT on Thursday, July 20: Bring It Up!
+Our first monthly webinar on July 20 was titled: Bring It Up!
 Talking about Sex in Cancer Care.
-Please register to attend by clicking on this link: Register for Bring It Up!
-Webinar.
+Please watch the recording by clicking on it in our webinars section!

 We are also hosting a public health campaign: Bring It Up: Cancer, Sex, and Fertility.
 The campaign has two goals: To increase the number of discussions patients and professionals have about sexuality and fertility in cancer care; and to provide practical tips and tools that enable patients to get the help they need to better manage their problems.